lse-my472/lse-my472.github.io/index.md

 colorlinks: true
 ---

+# MY472 Data for Data Scientists

-# MY472 Course Website for Autumn Term 2024
+## Course Website for Autumn 2024

 **Important note:** _All information on this page is provisional until the start of the term._